The TL;DR

 What we don't collect

-- Your IP address (Cloudflare may have it for routing — we don't store it)
+- Your IP address (Cloudflare may have it for routing — we don't store it in our database)

 - Your name, email, or any account info — you can't have an account here